MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 - tier2
 ---

-# iPhone setup guidance for work or school
+# Migrate to a new iPhone for work or school

-Set up a new or existing iPhone for work access.
-This article describes how to:
+Transfer from the old iPhone you used for work, to your new one.
+In this article you will:

+* Prepare your
-* Set up a new iPhone.
+* Enroll your new iPhone.
-* Migrate settings and apps from an active iPhone that can access protected work resources and is set up for multifactor authentication (MFA) to a new iPhone.
+* Migrate data from an active iPhone that can access protected work resources and is set up for multifactor authentication (MFA) to a new iPhone.

-Review all steps carefully before you start setting up your device for work.
+Review all steps carefully before you start setting up your new device.

 ## Prerequisites
+> [!CAUTION]
-You'll need to use your old device for 2-step verification (if using app-based MFA) when setting up the new device.
+> You'll need to use your old device to complete MFA (if using app-based MFA) when setting up the new device.
 Do not factory reset your old device or remove the Authenticator app before you have successfully set up your new device.

+To back up the data on your device and restore it later, you must have:
+* A [personal Microsoft account](https://account.microsoft.com/account) to act as your recovery account.
+* An [iCloud account](https://www.icloud.com/) for the actual storage location.

 If you use SMS or call-based MFA, you can use either your old or new device to complete setup.
 We recommend turning on phone sign-in for the easiest way to authenticate.
 To set up phone sign-in:
   1. On your existing device, open Microsoft Authenticator.